 A non-judgmental approach is healthy for all humans, but needed so much more in this developmentally vulnerable stage.
 The non-judgmental ear can make the difference between if they reach out for help when they’re struggling or get the support and guidance they really need as they navigate toward healthy independence.
 The non-directive approach is a way to respect their need to develop their own voice, choice, and self-confidence.

-Why Research-based Matters
+Why Evidence-based Matters

 Studies show adolescent interventions including personal and social skill-building practices developed from a strong research base significantly enhance self-perceptions, school engagement, positive social behaviors, grades, and reduced problem behaviors while those lacking a research base show minimal effects.